ftniu/preact-boilerplate/README.md

 * vanilla css
 * three themes
-  * each theme features 26 carefully chosen colors to meet any contrast guideline
+  * each theme features 26 carefully chosen colors
+  * Each theme passes AAA WCAG Contrast Minimums
   * all components have both dark/primary variations for each theme
 * Built with mobile first in mind - responsive for any orientation
 * proper balance of REM units for easy queries